pingcap/docs/tools/dm-table-selector.md

     table-pattern： ""
     ```

-- Matching all tables that have a `schema_` prefix in the schema name and a `table_` prefix in the table name
+- Matching all tables that have a `schema_` prefix in the schema name and a `table_` prefix in the table name:

     ```yaml
     schema-pattern = "schema_*"